-Invite users to your organization
+Invite users to an organization

-Edit and remove users from your organization
+Edit and remove users from an organization

 Configure organization settings

-Access your organization’s client ID and client secret
+View an client ID and client secret

 Access analytics for the APIs in your organization